isabella232/templates-5/steps/README.md

 1. Fork this repository
 1. Make changes
-1. Send a PR to our team
+1. Submit a PR

-## How to run this step
+## How to run this step from source

 #### Using Bitrise CLI